← Back to Blog

 What is Hospital Wayfinding Signage?

 Hospital wayfinding signage is the complete network of signs, maps, and visual cues that help people navigate a complex medical environment.
-With large campuses sometimes spanning over 100 acres and handling thousands of daily visitors, getting lost is a real problem.
+With large campuses sometimes spanning many acres and handling thousands of daily visitors, getting lost is a real problem.
 A great wayfinding system uses a combination of directional signs, room identification signs, and directories to guide people to their destinations with minimal confusion.
 It’s the visual GPS for a healthcare facility, reducing stress and making the entire experience smoother.

 Improving the Patient Experience